gabehug/slateFiles/README.md

 # Code Snippets and workspace for LUC Web Designer Position
-This is the repository that I am using to develop for my position at Loyola University Chicago.
-Projects will only make it here if they are code intensive.
+This is the repository that I am using to develop and store project code for my position at Loyola University Chicago. *Projects will only make it here if they are code intensive.*
 The structure of this repo **will change over time!**

 ---